wdm2022/shopping-cart/misc/deliverables/README.md

 ## Deployment guide

-The system is delivered as a Helm Chart and can be simply installed with one command:
+The system is delivered as a Helm Chart and can be installed with one command:

 ```shell
 helm install shopping-cart shopping-cart-1.0.0.tgz
 ```

-Or alternatively, by using Helm Chart repository, hosted on GitHub:
+Alternatively, by using the Helm Chart repository, hosted on GitHub:

 ```shell
 helm repo add shopping-cart https://wdm2022.github.io/shopping-cart/
 helm upgrade --install shopping-cart shopping-cart/shopping-cart
 ```

 The Chart will display in its deployment notes the information on how to connect to the API gateway of the system, depending on how the system was deployed:
 * URL if Ingress was used
 * port exposed on one of the cluster's workers if `NodePort` service type was used